DtxdF/AppJail.docs/docs/source-tree.md

 #### Naming convention

-As you can see above, the release name is used by default, which is not recommended when using `appjail fetch src`.
+As you can see above, the release name is used by default, which is not recommended when using `appjail-fetch(1)` `src`.

 ```console
 # appjail fetch list